Hawaii false missile alert 'button pusher' is fired

 "Many things went wrong in Hawaii," FCC Chairman Ajit Pai said in a published statement.
 "I don't say this for the purpose of casting blame or disparaging Hawaiian officials.
 We simply need to identify the problems in order to fix them -- not just in Hawaii, but anywhere else where they may exist."

-The warning worker said he heard "this is not a drill" but did not hear "exercise, exercise, exercise" in a drill call and sent out an incoming ballistic missile alert throughout the state, according to the FCC.
+The warning worker said he heard "this is not a drill" but did not hear "exercise, exercise, exercise" in the drill call and sent out an incoming ballistic missile alert throughout the state, according to the FCC.

 "According to the written statement, this day shift warning officer therefore believed that the missile threat was real," the FCC said.